flyingcircusio/fc-nixos/doc/src/kubernetes.rst

     VM that runs the `k3s-server` role and provides the Kubernetes control plane with a PostgreSQL database.

+    Can optionally run OpenVPN and limit dashboard access to VPN users.

 * **K3s agents**

     Minimal resource requirements: 4 CPU, 8 GiB RAM, 30 GiB HDD